pauroger/data_science_mac_setup/README.md

 Auto-switch will add a file called `.venv` into every project, you will have to add it into your `.gitignore`'s.

-#### Use the same virtual environment in the Jupyter Notebooks within that project
+**Use the same virtual environment in the Jupyter Notebooks within that project.**

 You will need to create a new kernel per project by following the next steps: